evanfollis/cadence/README.md

+# Status: Archived.
+## Early prototype of my AI-native orchestration ideas.
+Superseded by synaplex and ai-native.”

 # Cadence Development Loops

 This repository contains Cadence, a prototype agent framework.
 Development is organised into numbered loops defined in `docs/next_steps.md`.
 Each loop represents a small, verifiable change set.